ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 #### Basics of building a web server

-Websites run on web servers which is a fancy name for a computer that is connected to the internet and serves web pages to the user's browser.
+Websites run on web servers.
+Web Server is a fancy name for a computer that is connected to the internet and serves web pages to the user's browser.
 There are a lot of programming languages you can use to create web servers, but I recommend Javascript since it is relatively fast, easy-to-use and is used by a lot of big tech companies like Netflix, PayPal, and LinkedIn.

 To write web servers with Javascript, you use Node.js.
 Node.js is a program that runs Javascript code on a web server.
 You'll hear a lot of people use Node.js and Javascript interchangeably when talking about web servers.